School of Design

 Faculty

-Our highly qualified faculty come from a variety of design and technology backgrounds, and play a central role in student advising and the formation of relevant design curricula.
-Faculty members participate in active design practices, conferences, consultancies, publish and exhibit internationally, and are attuned to current, as well as future, trends in design and design education.
+Our highly qualified faculty come from a variety of design and technology backgrounds.
+Faculty play a central role in student advising and the formation of relevant design curricula.
+Faculty members participate in active design practices, conferences, and consultancies, publish and exhibit internationally, and are part of current, as well as future, trends in design and design education.

 Facilities